My Main Page with Links to My Other

 individualistic mix.
 Mental illness and "social problems" have

 replaced evil.
-Problems are rarely considered moral problems, only political or scientific.
+Problems are seldom considered moral problems, mostly political or scientific.

-This work features the murky, rambling humanities-professor-writing-style I abhor, a style that places more emphasis on esthetic criteria than logical criteria.
+This work features the murky, rambling humanities professor writing style, a style that places more emphasis on esthetic criteria than logical criteria.
 If you do not know what I mean, read back issues of Harpers magazine, especially essays written by Lewis Lapham, though Stivers is no where near as bad as Lapham.
-Stiver's conclusions come in bunches, and they are not all well-supported.
-Technology as Magic is not the feel-good book of the year, though worth reading.
+Stiver's conclusions come in bunches, and many are unsupported.
+Technology as Magic is a feel-bad book of the month, but is worth reading.
 It has dozens of complex, original, first-rate ideas.

 My Main Page with Links to My Other Book Reviews